taliotech/django-meets-blockchain-site/docs/part-2/instructions.md

 At this point, running the script again using `python client.py` will execute the transaction and capture the token to the wallet.
 Keep in mind you can only do this once -- subsequent runs will fail as the ColumbusToken can only be captured once per wallet!

 Did you capture the token?
 Use the `check_token_balance` endpoint to confirm your wallet now has a token balance of `1`.
 If it does, congratulations!

+> Remember to confirm your results by searching for your wallet on [etherscan.io](https://etherscan.io/)

+## Stretch Goal

+Here are some optional bonus goals:

+- Try re-running the transaction and confirm that it fails.
+Add error handling to the client script, then add validation logic to ensure the CBUS balance is `0` on the server side in `prepare_transaction`
+- Here's a secret: the smart contract's [logic for preventing more than one token](https://etherscan.io/address/0x07c344edd719a356775e1fbd852c63dc46167b76#code) isn't very robust.
+See if you can hack your way around it to get more than one token.